New Orleans Education

 St. John the Baptist Parish continues to improve its public school options, with enrollment based on residency zones.
 Introducing career programs into high schools – as well as offering dual enrollment options for college credit – have led to recent improvements in the district’s test scores and achievements.

-St. John the Baptist Parish is also home to multiple private schools known for their small classrooms and strong college preparatory programs.
+St. John the Baptist Parish also is home to multiple private schools known for their small classrooms and strong college preparatory programs.

 St. Tammany Parish

-Boasting several A-ranked high schools, St. Tammany also has the one of the highest ACT composite score of any parish in the state.
+Boasting several A-ranked high schools, St. Tammany also has the one of the highest ACT composite scores of any parish in the state.
 Public school attendance in St. Tammany is based on geography, and new schools have been built in recent years to keep up with the North Shore’s growing population.

 St. Tammany also has several private schools with outstanding academic and athletic reputations, including St. Paul’s School, St. Scholastica Academy, Our Lady of the Lake, Northlake Christian, and Christ Episcopal, which recently added an upper school to keep pace with increased demand.